xenocaliver/BMDecoder/README.md

 Equation $(5)$ is called **key equation**.
 We are going to determine error locator poylnomial $\sigma(x)$ and locate error positions.
 After that we are going to determine error-evaluator polynomial and determine correct value of each symbol.

 ### Berlekamp-Massey Algorithm
 Berlekamp-Massey algorithm is an algorithm to determine error locator polynomial.
-We illustrate Berlelkamp-Massey algorithm according to [Chang](https://ieeexplore.ieee.org/document/764911).
+We illustrate Berlekamp-Massey algorithm according to [Chang](https://ieeexplore.ieee.org/document/764911).
 The authors slightliy changed original Berlekamp-Massey algorithm in order to design faster decoder circuitry.
 We implemented code according to [Chang](https://ieeexplore.ieee.org/document/764911).
 The algorithm is shown as follows:

 **Initialization**